-Container Description Username/Password Credentials to log into the CLI.
+Container Description Allow CLI Access Toggle to enable/disable CLI access.
+Access Type Select SSH or Telnet.
+Policy Manager uses this access method to log into the device CLI.
+Port SSH or Telnet TCP port number.
+Username/Password Credentials to log into the CLI.
 Username Prompt Regex Regular expression for the username prompt.
 Policy Manager looks for this pattern to recognize the telnet username prompt.
-Password Prompt RegularRegular expression for the password prompt.
-Policy Manager looks for this patter recognize the telnet password prompt.
+Password Prompt Regex Regular expression for the password prompt.
+Policy Manager looks for this pattern to recognize the telnet password prompt.
 Command Prompt Regex Regular expression for the command line prompt.
 Policy Manager looks for this pattern to recognize the telnet command line prompt.
 Enable Prompt Regex Regular expression for the command line "enable" prompt.
 Policy Manager looks for this pattern to recognize the telnet command line prompt.
 Enable Password Credentials for "Enable" in the CLI Add/Cancel Click Add to commit or Cancel to dismiss the popup.